cevr/ftld/README.md

 ### Methods

 - `Task.from` - Creates a `Task` from a `Promise` or a function that returns a `Promise`.
+- `Task.fromPredicate` - Creates a `Task` from a predicate function.
+Can narrow the type of the value.
 - `Task.Ok` - Creates a `Task` that resolves to an `Ok` value.
 - `Task.Err` - Creates a `Task` that resolves to an `Err` value.
 - `task.map` - Maps the value of a `Task` to a new value.